bconf-lang/bconf/SPEC.md

 origins = $allowed_origins // Value becomes ["test.com"]
 ```

 Variables are scoped.
-A variable defined inside an object is only accessible within that object and its descendants.
+A variable defined inside a block is only accessible within that block and its descendants.

 ```bconf
 app {